Motril

 Andalusia, Spain

-Motril is a port town in the province of Granada in Spain and is home to one of the most important ports in the Iberic Peninsula.
-On Ferryhopper, you can find information about ferry routes and travel tips to plan your trip.
+Motril is a port town in the province of Granada in Spain and is home to one of the most important ports in the Iberian Peninsula.
+On Ferryhopper, you can find information about ferry routes from/to the port of Motril, and book your ferry tickets with no hidden fees!

-Find useful information about the ferry port of Motril and read about your dreamy holidays in Motril:
+Find useful information about the city’s ferry port and read about your dreamy holidays in Motril:

 Ferry off the Mediterranean coast of Motril